World Scholar's Cup: Team events

-Before the end of the debate, the competing teams are required to give positive and constructive feedback to the opposing team for roughly 90 seconds, before the judge(s) announce a winning team.
+Events which are scored for performance are referred to as Team Events.
+These include the Scholar's Challenge, Team Debate, Scholar's Scavenge and the Debate Showcase.
+The award for the highest score in the Scholar's Challenge for an event was formerly known as the Asimov Award, but in 2022, it was renamed to the Jac Khor Award in honor of the World Scholar's Cup team member who used to write the questions for the event but passed away during the COVID-19 pandemic.
+Before the end of the debate, the competing teams are required to give positive and constructive feedback to the opposing team for 90 seconds, before the judge(s) announce a winning team.
 The winning team will then proceed to a designated room and the non-winning team to a different designated room, where each will face another team with the same number of wins and non-wins (pops).
 There is no point bonus for winning a debate.